huangjianhuster/cgenff_tutorial/README.md

 ## generate mol2 file

-1. add hydrogen atoms to your PDB, including protein and ligand. (tool: pymol command `h_add`)
+1. add hydrogen atoms to your PDB, including protein and ligand. (tool: pymol command `h_add`; you can also use [complete.pl - MMTSB](http://blue11.bch.msu.edu/mmtsb/complete.pl))
 2. extract the ligand coordinates for the hydrogen-added PDB. (`grep ligand_name *_addh.pdb`)
 3. openbabel online: input as "PDB", output as "mol2".
 Convert and download the mol2 file.
 4. again, use jupyter-notebook to reformat the mol2 file. (see above)